How do I submit a proposal?

 What kind of session formats do you offer?

 We generally offer 75 minute workshops or 3-hour intensives.
 Friday workshops are all intensives.
+This year, workshops in the afternoons will be one hour.

 What A/V support do you offer?